andrewd18/df-lnp-installer/README.md

 Tested On
 =========

-* Debian 7 "Wheezy", stable
+* Debian 7 "Wheezy", stable, using Dash (default) shell.